-Being Health offers in-person appointments at our warm and welcoming space in New York City.
-We offer virtual appointments for most service lines to patients living in the state of New York and New Jersey.
+Being Health currently accepts patients who are 18 years of age or older, offering in-person appointments at our warm and welcoming space in New York City.
+We offer virtual appointments for most service lines to patients living in the state of New York, New Jersey and Florida.
 Please contact us at hello@beinghealth.co for more details.

 Being Health clinicians can help manage a wide range of mental health conditions including anxiety, depression, stress and trauma.

-If you’re not sure where to start, you can book a 15-minute free consultation with a member of our care team to discuss what you’re going through and how we can help.
+If you’re not sure where to start, you can book a 15-minute free call with a member of our care team to discuss what you’re going through and how we can help.

-If you are a new patient at Being Health, you can visit our Book Now page, select the service you are interested in and book an appointment online.
+If you are a new patient at Being Health, you can visit our Get Started page, select the service you are interested in and book an appointment online.
 If you are an existing patient, please log in here to book your next appointment.

 Being Health providers do not provide urgent or emergent care.
 If you are having an emergency you can call or text 988, call 911, or go to the nearest emergency room.

-While we do offer virtual and in-person appointments for most of our services, ketamine infusion therapy and acupuncture are the two services that are only available in-person at our Lower Manhattan location.
+While we do offer virtual and in-person appointments for most of our services, Spravato® (esketamine) treatment, ketamine IV / IM therapy and acupuncture are the services that are only available in-person at our Lower Manhattan location.

 We ask for you to fill out all of your intake forms at least 24 hours prior to your scheduled appointment.
 This will enable your provider to review your information prior to your visit.
 If you have any questions about filling out your forms, please do not hesitate to reach out to us at hello@beingheath.co and we would be happy to assist you.

 We have a 24-hour notice cancellation policy.
 You can easily reschedule or cancel your appointment up to 24 hours in advance by clicking on the link in your email or text message reminders or by logging into the patient portal.
-Any requests to reschedule or cancel your appointment less than 24 hours in advance will be subject to the full appointment fee.
+Any requests to reschedule or cancel your appointment less than 24 hours in advance will incur a fee.
+For self-pay (out-of-pocket) appointments, the full session fee applies.
+For in-network insurance appointments, a $75 fee will be charged.

-All services must be paid in full at the time of the appointment.
-Unless specified otherwise, your preferred form of payment will be automatically charged at the end of each visit.
+For self-pay visits, all services must be paid in full at the time of the appointment.
+Your preferred form of payment will be automatically charged at the end of each visit.

 Our Being Health psychiatrists are board-certified physicians specializing in the field of psychiatry.
 Our Being Health psychotherapists are doctoral-level psychologists, licensed clinical and master social workers and licensed mental health counselors.
 Our Being Health functional medicine physician is double board-certified in family medicine and integrative medicine.
 Our Being Health nutritionist is a certified nutrition specialist with advanced training in functional medicine and intuitive eating, and our Being Health acupuncturists are licensed healthcare professionals who are board certified in acupuncture.
 In addition, every clinician undergoes initial training in the Being Health model of care, receives ongoing supervision with clinical experts and attends integrative care rounds on a weekly basis.